-Any refiner or importer planning to produce or import nonroad, locomotive, or marine (NRLM) diesel fuel containing 15 parts per million (ppm) sulfur or less after June 1, 2010 is required to submit annual pre-compliance reports to the U.S. Environmental Protection Agency (EPA).
+Any refiner or importer planning to produce or import nonroad, locomotive, or marine (NRLM) diesel fuel containing 15 ppm sulfur or less after June 1, 2010 is required to submit to the U.S. Environmental Protection Agency (EPA) annual precompliance reports.
 Reports are due annually by June 1 from 2005 through 2011 under the diesel sulfur regulations.
-This report summarizes the results of the 2010 nonroad pre-compliance reports.
+This report summarizes the results of refiners' June 2009 pre-compliance reports.

-Refiners' and importers' nonroad pre-compliance reports must contain estimates of the volume of diesel fuel containing 15 ppm sulfur or less ("15 ppm diesel fuel") and diesel fuel containing 500 ppm sulfur or less ("500 ppm diesel fuel") produced or imported from June 1, 2010 through December 31, 2014.
+Refiners' and importers' nonroad pre-compliance reports must contain estimates of all 15 ppm diesel fuel and 500 ppm diesel fuel produced or imported from June 2010 through December 2014.
 For those refiners and importers planning on participating in the credit trading program, the reports must contain a projection of how many credits will be generated and/or used by each refinery or importer.
 The pre-compliance reports must also contain information outlining each refinery's timeline for complying with the 15 ppm sulfur standard and provide information regarding engineering plans (e.g., design and construction), and capital commitments for making the necessary modifications to produce 15 ppm NRLM diesel fuel.

-The 2010 nonroad pre-compliance reports showed that:
+The 2009 nonroad pre-compliance reports showed that:

-- 115 refineries are planning to produce 15 ppm diesel fuel by June 1, 2014 - 25 refineries are either undecided as to their plans, or are choosing to stop producing NRLM diesel fuel by June 1, 2014 - refiners are taking advantage of the flexibilities offered by the regulations (19 refineries said they generated high sulfur credits in 2006 and 2007, 24 refineries said they generated 500 ppm credits in 2009 and 2010, small refiners are utilizing all of the options available to them) - total highway and NRLM diesel fuel ("total diesel fuel") production and importation is projected to grow from 2010 through 2014 - total diesel fuel production and importation beginning June 1, 2010 is projected to decrease compared to the 2009 nonroad pre-compliance reports
+- 117 refineries are planning to produce 15 ppm diesel fuel by June 1, 2014 - 23 refineries are either undecided as to their plans, or are choosing to stop producing NRLM diesel fuel by June 1, 2014 - refiners are taking advantage of the flexibilities offered by the regulations (19 refineries said they generated high sulfur credits in 2006 and 2007, 27 refineries plan to generate 500 ppm credits in 2009 and 2010, small refiners are utilizing all of the options available to them) - total highway and NRLM diesel fuel ("total diesel fuel") production and importation is projected to grow from 2010 through 2014 - total diesel fuel production and importation beginning June 1, 2010 is projected to decrease compared to the 2008 nonroad pre-compliance reports.

-Many refiners have developed firmer plans to produce 15 ppm NRLM diesel fuel than what they indicated in their 2009 pre-compliance reports, although these plans are still subject to change.
+Many refiners have developed firmer plans to produce 15 ppm NRLM diesel fuel than what they indicated in their 2008 pre-compliance reports, although these plans are still subject to change.
 EPA expects that next year's nonroad pre-compliance reports will contain more definite information on refiners' plans to produce 15 ppm NRLM diesel fuel.